 Your benefits can be reduced or stopped for up to 3 years if you’re convicted of benefit fraud.
 It is to be noted that State Pension is not a sanctionable benefit.

 Facing the prospect of an interview or investigation can make people very anxious, and cause them to be confused on what the substance of the breach they are alleged to have made is.
 It is important that if you are suspected of having been involved in pension fraud or are facing an investigation by the DWP, you instruct a defence lawyer that knows how to respond quickly and effectively with a view to protecting you from potentially harmful scrutiny.
 At Keith J Tuck we routinely work with clients in cases of alleged pension fraud, managing their engagement with the DWP and guarding their interests carefully.
 If you want to work with a legal team that will act quickly to respond to allegations of wrong doing in a way that protects your interests, contact us today.

-Contact Our Pension Fraud Solicitors in Glasgow, Scotland
+Contact Our Pension Fraud Solicitors in Glasgow, Edinburgh, Dundee, Aberdeen, Scotland

 We have particular experience defending serious and complex cases, including the longest - and perhaps the most complex - indictment trial ever at Sheriff Court level related to fraud/people trafficking.
 Keith J Tuck successfully defended the principal accused.
 He also defended the principal accused in the longest trial ever in British legal history - a complex fraud case at the High Court.
 He has an unrivalled commitment to defending individuals who face crisis.

 If you have been accused of pension fraud or are facing an investigation and need to speak to a lawyer, contact the pension fraud defence team at Keith J Tuck Solicitors today by calling 0141 336 2020, or via our online contact form.